 At this time of year, my wife burns more candles.
-There’s nothing like walking into my home and smelling pumpkin spice, evergreen, or best of all, baked sugar cookies.
+There’s nothing like walking into my home and smelling pumpkin spice, evergreen, or baked sugar cookies.
 I’m a notorious sweet tooth, so candle scents that smell like fresh-baked anything can make my mouth water!

-As good as they smell, however, candles can be dangerous, especially if you’re not careful.
-If you like to burn candles during these colder months and holidays, please keep these important safety tips in mind.
+However, as good as they smell, candles can be dangerous, especially if you’re not careful.
+If you like to burn candles during these colder months and holidays, please remember these important safety tips.

 3. Avoid using candles in the bedroom: Approximately one-third of candle fires start in a bedroom and one-half of fire deaths happen between midnight and 6:00 am.

-4. Have several candle holders on hand: Candles come in many shapes and sizes so you should have the right-size holder for the candles you like to burn.
-And it’s important to make sure candle holders are placed on durable heat-resistant surfaces.
+4. Have several candle holders on hand: Candles come in many shapes and sizes, so you should have the right size holder for the candles you like to burn.
+And it’s essential to ensure candle holders are placed on durable heat-resistant surfaces.

 5. Toss the candle if it’s two inches or less: Replacing a candle more frequently costs far less than replacing your home.
-Don’t let a candle burn to close to the holder.
+Don’t let a candle burn too close to the holder.

 6. Avoid using water to extinguish the candle: Hot wax can splatter in all directions if doused with water.
 And the temperature change could cause a glass container to crack or break.
 Consider using a snuffer to extinguish the candle.

 7. Never use candles during a power outage or as a night light: Flashlights, or other battery powered lights, are much safer than candles.
-Night lights are also much safer and fairly inexpensive.
+Night lights are also much safer and relatively inexpensive.

-8. Always keep an eye on the candle: Don’t leave a candle in an unattended room for a significant period of time.
-A few years ago an entire apartment complex was destroyed here in West Bend when a candle was left unattended.
+8. Always keep an eye on the candle: Don’t leave a candle in an unattended room for a significant time.
+A few years ago, an entire apartment complex was destroyed in West Bend when a candle was left unattended.

-10. Use common sense: Make sure the area around your candle is free of clutter.
-Also watch for sporadic airflow around the candle which can cause the flame to shift direction.
+10. Use common sense: Make sure the area around your candle is clutter-free.
+Also, watch for sporadic airflow around the candle which can cause the flame to shift direction.
 And always make sure the candle is at least 12 inches away from other household items that can burn.